Homeowner Fall Maintenance – why, when, and how to clean gutters

 • You can also use a gutter cleaning attachment on the hose as an alternative.
 These can be picked up at your local Home Depot or Lowe’s.

-• Check to make sure water is running freely from the gutter and downspout to the end at the drain area.
+• Check to make sure water is running freely from the gutter and downspout to the drain area.
 If the water isn’t running freely, you may need to use a plumber’s snake tool to clear any blockage.

 Additional Items: